RediSearch/RediSearch/docs/docs/basic-constructs/schema-definition.md

     How to define the schema of an index.
 ---

-An index structure is defined by the schema.
-The schema specifies the fields, their types, whether they should be indexed or stored, and any additional configuration options.
+An index structure is defined by a schema.
+The schema specifies the fields, their types, whether they should be indexed or stored, and other additional configuration options.
 By properly configuring the schema, you can optimize search performance and control the storage requirements of your index.

 ```
 FT.CREATE idx